 Graduate Faculty Research Areas

 Professor of comparative ethnic studies and American Studies and Culture, Mary Bloodsworth-Lugo’s research and teaching interest areas span 9/11 cultural and rhetorical production, race and racism, U.S. popular culture and film, body theory, contemporary continental philosophy, and the modern global food system and food justice.
 Email her at firstname.lastname@example.org

 German, second language acquisition and pedagogy, Germanic linguistics

-Clinical associate professor of German and American Studies and Culture, Joshua Bonzo’s research interests focus primarily on foreign language writing and how output is influenced both autonomously as well as by instructional convention.
+Associate Professor of German and American Studies and Culture, Career Track, Joshua Bonzo’s research interests focus primarily on foreign language writing and how output is influenced both autonomously as well as by instructional convention.
 His studies include extensive backgrounds in second language acquisition and foreign language pedagogy.
 Bonzo is also deeply interested in comparative and historical Germanic linguistics.
 His publications have focused most recently on both student writing production and teacher writing training and methods.
 Email him at email@example.com.